d4rk-pri0r/licenselens/README.md

 # Security License Lens

-**Know which security controls you already pay for — and which of them are actually on.**
+**Know which security controls you already pay for, and which of them are actually on.**

 You pay for E5, Entra ID P2, Defender, and related SKUs.
 A lot of the useful controls in those SKUs never get turned on.
 LicenseLens maps what you own to